• clock icon

 What is Considered Construction Waste?

 Construction waste, also known as construction and demolition waste, includes all the leftover materials and debris produced by construction and demolition activities.
-Construction waste can vary depending on the project and job site but commonly includes materials like wood, concrete, bricks, insulation, and pipes.

 There are three categories of construction waste: